 So far we’ve talked mainly about ways of attracting and keeping customers.
 Some of these involve making an initial outlay, such as commissioning original photography or engaging an SEO professional.
 But what about saving money?
 When you’re just getting started it’s mostly about investing in your business, but there are things you could do to help reduce costs – at least in the long term.

-With the sometimes high costs of establishing a viable e-commerce site, it might be tempting to buy off-the-shelf solutions or choose low-cost overseas suppliers.
+With the occasionally high costs of establishing a viable e-commerce site, it might be tempting to buy off-the-shelf solutions or choose low-cost overseas suppliers.
 Tempting, but potentially very expensive.
-Spend money now on reputable vendors who know what they’re doing and you’ll save money on expensive rebuilds in the years ahead.
+Spend money now on reputable vendors who know what they’re doing, and you’ll save money on expensive rebuilds in the years ahead.

-If no one’s clamoring to pay with, say, Google Wallet, save monthly processing fees by removing it as an option.
+If your customers' use of, say, Google Pay, isn't as popular as it once was, save monthly processing fees by removing it as an option.

 They’re an effective way of getting traffic and boosting sales, but always start a sales promotion campaign with clear objectives.
 In particular, anticipate the effects on your bottom line if a coupon should become wildly popular.